lmc2179/lmc2179.github.io/drafts/study_validity.md

 types of variables:
 * Treatment - assume one, binary
 * Outcome - assume one, real
-* Controls - maybe be real or categorical
+* Controls - maybe be real, ordinal or categorical

 Our example: Does adding aircon to a house change its price?
 Need to be careful of looking at same quality

+Show three examples here:

 https://replit.com/@srs_moonlight/overlap#main.py

 # Impact ofd restriction: what samples were discarded?

+Compare df and filtered df

-# Final analysis (compare with unrestricted analysis
+# Final analysis (compare with unrestricted analysis)

+Do a regression, compare original and new df

 # Matching and "higher order fairness"

+basically we made sure each confounder has overlap

+someone could point out to be really fair they'd need to have similar pairwise relationships too, so the same set of possible interactions is observed

+okay cool - maybe try matching

+An elaboration - matching as preproc - https://gking.harvard.edu/files/matchp.pdf - Do CEM by coarsening, hashing, and then grouping.

-Validity checklist
+Epilogue: Validity checklist

 Internal validity
 [] Are all the relevant confounders included in the dataset?
 Are there any others you can come up with?
 Consult with the relevant domain experts.
 Build a DAG.